walesey/go-engine/README.md

 # GoEngine

+Go engine is a simple game engine intended for 2D or 3D games.
+This project is currently in progress and it is likely to change significantly over the next year or so.

 [![Build Status](https://travis-ci.org/walesey/go-engine.svg?branch=master)](https://travis-ci.org/walesey/go-engine)

 ## Features
-* OpenGL renderer.
+* OpenGL renderer
 * Obj importer
 * Lighting Engine
 * Particle System
 * UI system
 * Controller system (mouse, keyboard, joystick)
-* Map editor
-* multiplayer networking library
+* Multiplayer networking library (event driven)

 ## Instructions